 - Then grab the dough and divide it into two equally sized pieces and tease one of them into a roundish rectangle of about 30 cm*20 cm/12"*8".

 - Using a rolling pin, make an indentation the long way in the middle of the dough.

 - Add the marzipan roll and seal up the dough with the palm of your hand.

 - Add the dough to a parchment-lined cookie sheet.

 - Shape the other piece of dough the same way and add it to the cookie sheet.

-- Cover them with plastic wrap and let it proof somewhere warm for an hour.
+- Cover them with plastic wrap and let them proof somewhere warm for an hour.

 - After the hour is up, remove the doughs and heat the oven to 170 degrees Celsius/340 degrees Fahrenheit.

-- If you have fan assist, use it, if not you probably have to turn the cookie sheet around half way during the bake.
+- If you have fan assist, use it, if not you probably have to turn the cookie sheet around halfway during the baking.

-- When the oven is warm add it to the oven and bake for 45 minutes.
-If during the bake the bread is starting to get too brown, cover it with aluminum foil.
+- When the oven is warm, add it to the oven and bake for 45 minutes.
+If, during the baking, the bread is starting to get too brown, cover it with aluminum foil.

 - About 5 minutes before it’s baked, melt 50g/3½ tablespoons of butter.